-In today’s technologically advanced environment, the substations, generation centers, compressor stations, pumping sites, and control rooms that are responsible for our nation’s critical infrastructure systems may be connected to the internet and vulnerable to cyberattacks.
+In today’s technologically advanced environment, the motors, pumps, substations, switches and valves that control and operate our nation’s critical infrastructure systems are connected to the internet and vulnerable to cyberattacks.
 Hacking organizations around the world have already proven they can turn off the electricity to hundreds of thousands of homes by remotely accessing and changing the command settings of operational technology.

 Workshops